Lesson Name: Coronavirus Disease 2019

 *All 5 questions of Covid-19 Quiz will be taken from this lesson.

 - Viruses are unique.
 They are only alive and able to replicate within a living host cell.

-- Viruses are smallest of all microbes with a diameter of less than 200 nanometers (nm).
+- Viruses are the smallest of all microbes with a diameter of fewer than 200 nanometers (nm).